LumaPictures/dbdump/README.md

 No additional tables or configuration is required for tracking change history state.

+## Installation

+1. Ensure Python 2.7 and pip are installed
+2. If you're on OSX, you may want to install the 'cryptography' module via macports:

+    sudo port install py27-cryptography

+3. Install remaining dependencies:

+    sudo pip install -r requirements.txt

 ## dbd_server - Starting the change monitoring web server

 To run the web server on the source database, use the `dbd_server` command line tool: